wp-plugins/socialtwist-tell-a-friend/readme.txt

 == Frequently Asked Questions ==

-Please visit <http://tellafriend.socialtwist.com> if you have any questions.
+Please visit <http://tellafriend.socialtwist.com/learn-more.jsp> if you have any questions.
 Thank you!

 == Screenshots ==

-1. Login to your WordPress admin and navigate to the plugin section by clicking on the "Plugins" link on the top right.
-2. You will notice a new entry called "Tell-a-Friend Widget Plugin".
-Click on "Activate" next to the plugin name.
-   This will activate the plugin and now you can find the Tell-a-Friend button at the bottom left of your blog posts.
+1. Widget opened
+2. Widget in action

 Features: